nanochess/transputer/README.md

 To run the operating system (using the prebuilt disk image):

-    ./tem -os2 os_final/maestro.cmg os_final/floppy.img os_final/harddisk.img
+    ./tem -os2 os_final/MAESTRO.CMG os_final/floppy.img os_final/harddisk.img

 You can add optionally an extra argument with an ISO file for getting CD-ROM access.

 I suggest to set your macOS terminal to ANSI/VT100 mode, 80 columns by 25 rows, and using ISO Latin 1 or ISO-8859-1 character set (this is automatically done in a recent build of Windows 10).
-My personal terminal added block shapes in the characters $80-$9f, but these will appear as blank in macOS, or weird symbols in Windows.
+My personal terminal added block shapes in the characters $80-$9f, but these will appear as blank in macOS, or weird symbols in Windows and Linux.

 Some commands you can test inside the operating system: